equalitie/ipfs-cache/README.md

 ## Using the examples

 The _injector_ is a program which manipulates the IPFS key/value database.
-It does so by running a very simplistic HTTP server which listens to request for adding new _(key, value)_ pairs into the database.
+It does so by running a very simplistic HTTP server which listens to requests for adding new _(key, value)_ pairs into the database.

 To start the injector listening on the TCP port 8080 start it as so: